Basic Boat Info

 - Storm Jib - 2012

 Located under companionway in vented and soundproofed compartment with excellent access.
 Year 2012, Yanmar 4JH5-CE, 54hp marine diesel engine.
 Fresh water cooled.
 Sail drive to fixed three blade propeller.
 Single lever engine controls.
 Fuel/water separator.
 200 litres fuel capacity in plastic tank.
-The engine was professionally serviced in April 2017.
-Only 149 hours on the engine.
+The engine was professionally serviced in April 2018.
+Only some 155 hours on the engine.

 Maxpower bow thruster